We wish you did not have to leave UT, and we are here to help you determine the best steps to take.

-If you need to drop all your classes and leave the university before the end of a term, this is considered withdrawing, and you must fulfill UT’s requirements.
+If you need to drop all your classes and leave before the end of a term, this is considered withdrawing, and you must fulfill UT’s requirements.

 Withdrawing from the university is likely to affect you financially and academically, although it does not affect your GPA.
 Contact a One Stop counselor to learn more.